-The share capital has however been reduced several times by repayments of nominal value of shares and/or by cancellations of repurchased shares as approved by the respective AGMs.
+The share capital has however been reduced several times by repayments of nominal value of shares and/or by cancellations of repurchased shares as approved by the respective Annual General Meetings (AGM).

 The 2008 AGM authorized the Board of Directors to repurchase shares of up to 10 percent of the share capital for cancellation and subsequent reduction of the share capital.
-This repurchase program started in 2010, ended on December 31, 2012.
+This repurchase program started in 2010 and ended on December 31, 2012.
 The shares repurchased in 2010 and 2011 were cancelled upon decision of the AGMs of April 19, 2011, and April 24, 2012.
-The last fraction of 13,500 shares which have been repurchased in 2012 will be proposed for cancellation at a future AGM.
+The last fraction of 13,500 shares, which were repurchased in 2012, will be proposed for cancellation at the next AGM on April 29, 2014.